gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

 **vst3presetload** loads a preset from a file.
-A preset consists of a program identifier plus the value of each parameter in the preset.
+A preset consists of a component (instrument or effect) identifier, the value of each parameter in the preset, and possibly other data such as a program list.

 ### Syntax